brennenbrulotte/Conatus/README.md

 # Conatus

-~~still working on it i will work on it whenever i have motivation~~
+working on it still (not really pushing shit) but mostly not cheat-related ill make stuff when i have the time and ill push whenever i can

-i made this a long time ago but people want the source code